Chiragjsca/streamlit-G-Sheet-Dashboard-Volume_All_Stocks/README.md

 💡 If no cards appear, Yahoo Finance data may be temporarily unavailable.

 📊 3.
-Top 250 Stocks Matrix & Ranking Dashboards
+All NSE Stocks Matrix & Ranking Dashboards
 3.1 Stock Ticker Cards
-Shows CMP and daily % change for each stock in the “Top 250 Stocks” sheet.
+Shows CMP and daily % change for each stock in the “All NSE Stocks” sheet.

 Click a card → opens NSE quote page.